Changing Perspectives: The Evolution of Ivanpah Solar

 New renewable energy capacity is being built around the world at a remarkable pace.
 Innovative ventures, in many countries, on several continents, reflect a growing international commitment to transform our cultures and economies away from dependence on fossil fuels toward a future that taps the amazing and sustainable potential of sun, wind, hydro and geothermal resources.

 I am working to document a select group of these projects, while striving to reveal the challenges and compromises such transformations often entail.
 Since 2011, I have photographed extensively over the American West, Uruguay, Japan and Chile.
 The most recent body of work examines the growing nexus between renewable energy development and mining in the Atacama Desert of Chile.
-Imagery from this project will see initial publication and exhibition over the next few months.
+Atacama: Renewable Energy and Mining in the High Desert of Chile, my newest monograph, was published by Steidl in 2023.

 By documenting significant developments in the global energy landscape, I seek to create imagery relevant both to our present-day collective conversation and to an eventual historical perspective of this era on Earth.
 I continually pursue opportunities to share this imagery with diverse national and international audiences through editorial print and online publications, exhibitions, interviews, public presentations, and books.

-To support Changing Perspectives, please visit the Blue Earth Alliance website at blueearth.org.
+To support Changing Perspectives, please visit the Fractured Atlas website at https://fundraising.fracturedatlas.org/changing-perspectives.

-To see additional work from Changing Perspectives, please visit: jameystillingsprojects.com
+To see additional work from Changing Perspectives, please visit: jameystillings.com

 Jamey Stillings